kittyafterdark/Palette/README.md

 ## How Palette thinks

-Palette stores semantic styling intent, not a blob of generated CSS.
 The project model is canonical; CSS is deterministic compiler output.

 That enables a few important behaviors: